Harpalus: Harpalus Affair

 In 324 BC, Harpalus sought refuge in Athens.
 He was imprisoned by the Athenians at the instigation of Demosthenes and Phocion, despite the opposition of Hypereides, who wanted an immediate—and certain to fail—uprising against Alexander.
 The Ecclesia, at the suggestion of Demosthenes, decided to guard Harpalus' money, which was entrusted to a committee headed by Demosthenes himself.
 When the committee counted the money, they found 350 talents, although Harpalus had declared that he had 700 talents.

-Of the accused, Demosthenes was the first to be tried before an unusually large jury of 1,500.
-He was found guilty and fined 50 talents.
-Unable to pay this huge sum, Demosthenes fled and did not return to Athens until nine months later, after Alexander's death.
-On his return he "received from his countrymen an enthusiastic welcome, such as had never been accorded to any returning exile since the days of Alkibiades".
-Such a reception, the circumstances of the case, the Athenians' need to appease Alexander, the urgency of accounting for the missing funds, Demosthenes' patriotism and desire to free Greece from Macedonian rule, all support George Grote's view that Demosthenes was innocent, that the charges against him were politically motivated, and that he "was neither paid nor bought by Harpalus".

 When Harpalus escaped and fled to Crete, the orator faced a new wave of public outrage.
-The Areopagus held an inquiry, the results of which led to Demosthenes being charged with the misuse of 20 talents.
-At Demosthenes' trial in the Heliaia, Hypereides, the chief prosecutor, pointed out that Demosthenes had admitted taking the money, but said that he had used it for the people and had borrowed it free of interest.
+The Areopagus held an inquiry, the results of which led to Demosthenes being charged with the misuse of 20 talents from the money Harpalus had brought.
+At Demosthenes' trial in the Heliaia before an unusually large jury of 1,500, Hypereides, the chief prosecutor, pointed out that Demosthenes had admitted taking the money, but said that he had used it for the people and had borrowed it free of interest.
 The prosecutor rejected this argument and accused Demosthenes of being bribed by Alexander.
-Demosthenes was fined 50 talents and imprisoned, but after a few days, thanks to the carelessness or connivance of some citizens, he escaped and travelled around Calauria, Aegina and Troezen.
-It remains unclear whether the charges against him were justified or not.
-In any case, the Athenians soon overturned the sentence and sent a ship to Aegina to bring Demosthenes back to the port of Piraeus.
+Demosthenes was found guilty, fined 50 talents and imprisoned, as he was unable to pay such a huge sum, but after a few days, thanks to the carelessness or connivance of some citizens, he escaped and travelled around Calauria, Aegina and Troezen.
+The Athenians soon overturned the sentence and sent a ship to Aegina to bring Demosthenes back to the port of Piraeus.

+Demosthenes did not return to Athens until nine months later, after Alexander's death.
+On his return he "received from his countrymen an enthusiastic welcome, such as had never been accorded to any returning exile since the days of Alkibiades".
+It remains unclear whether the charges against him were justified or not, but such a reception, the circumstances of the case, the Athenians' need to appease Alexander, the urgency of accounting for the missing funds, Demosthenes' patriotism and desire to free Greece from Macedonian rule, all support George Grote's view that Demosthenes was innocent, that the charges were politically motivated, and that he "was neither paid nor bought by Harpalus".